Key Takeaways

 Most of the time, a headache behind the eyes does not mean anything serious.
 Sometimes it’s linked to vision problems or eye strain.
 However, it’s a good idea to seek medical attention if you frequently experience headaches that involve your eyes.

-Here are seven common causes of headaches behind the eyes:
+Here are the most common causes of headaches behind the eyes:

 Typically, people prone to tension headaches experience about one or two a month.
 Some people experience them far more frequently.